Project 1: What’s in a Name?

 There are two types of questions: Core and Stretch.
 Core questions are required for each project.
 The course syllabus competencies requires specic a number of projects having all the Stretch questions achived based on your goals for the grade level you are seeking.

-For Project 1 the answer to each question should include a chart and a written response.
+Download this Project1 Template template.
+The answer to each question should include a chart and a written response.
 The years labels on your charts should not include a comma.
 At least two of your charts must include reference marks.

 1. How does your name at your birth year compare to its use historically?